kubestash/docs/docs/guides/volume-populator/deployment/index.md

 ## Prepare Workload

-Here, we are going to deploy a `Deployment` with two PVCs and generate some sample data in it.
-Then, we are going to backup of these PVCs using KubeStash.
+At first, we are going to deploy a `Deployment` with two PVCs and generate some sample data in it.

 **Create PersistentVolumeClaim :**